polkadot-developers/substrate-developer-hub.github.io/docs/runtime/macros/construct_runtime.md

 The `construct_runtime!` macro is where you declare all the runtime modules you would like to include into your blockchain's runtime.
 This includes any modules from the Substrate Runtime Module Library (SRML) or even custom modules you may have written.

-Here is an example of a `construct_runtime!` definition from the [substrate-node-template](https://github.com/paritytech/substrate-node-template/blob/master/runtime/src/lib.rs):
+You can find an example of a `construct_runtime!` definition from the Substrate [node-template](https://github.com/paritytech/substrate/blob/master/node-template/runtime/src/lib.rs):

 ```rust
 construct_runtime!(